nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list companies.
 2. User requests to view a company.
-3. AddressBook selects the targeted company.
+3. TalentConnect selects the targeted company.
-4. AddressBook filters the contact and job lists to show those associated with company.
+4. TalentConnect filters the contact and job lists to show those associated with company.

     Use case ends.